decentralized-mcp/servers/pr-reviewer/README.md

 **[Try the service here](https://openmcp.app/apps/pr-reviewer/)**

-This MCP service provides one tool `review`.
-It takes a single argument `pr_url`, the public URL for a GitHub Pull Request, and returns the review in markdown text.
+This MCP service provides two tools.

+* The `review` tool takes a single argument `pr_url`, the public URL for a GitHub Pull Request, and returns the review in markdown text.
+* The `content` tool takes a single argument `pr_url`, and returns the cotent for all files and patches in this PR.

 ## Prerequisites